 a.
-The Rural/Agricultural Area of Brantford, identified on Schedules 1 and 3, is comprised of primarily prime agricultural lands.
-It is the intent of this Plan to support the ongoing success of the rural economy, while, at the same time recognizing that these lands will be required to accommodate urban land uses at some time in the future, beyond 2051.
+The Rural/Agricultural Area of Brantford, identified on Schedules 1 and 3, is comprised of primarily prime agricultural areas.
+It is the intent of this Plan to support the ongoing success of the rural economy and Agricultural System while, at the same time recognizing that these lands may be required to accommodate urban land uses at some time in the future, beyond 2051.

 - b.
 Permitted uses in the Agricultural Designation may include: - i.
 Agricultural uses; - ii.
 Single detached dwellings on existing lots of record; - iii.
 Accessory residential uses on farm properties; - iv.
 Bed and breakfast establishments; - v.
+Home occupations;
-Home occupations; - vi.
-Home industries and on-farm diversified uses;

-- vii.
-Agricultural-related uses;

-- viii.
-Agri-tourism uses; and,
+- vi.
+Home industries and other on-farm diversified uses; - vii.
+Agricultural-related uses; - viii.
+Agri-tourism uses; and, - ix.

-- ix.
 Agricultural research and training establishments.

 - c.
 All development shall be designed, located and managed to be complementary to the primary agricultural uses in the Agricultural Designation.
 All new development within the Agricultural Designation shall comply with the Province's Minimum Distance Separation requirements. - d.
+Limited non-agricultural uses may be permitted in prime agricultural areas where it can be demonstrated that it is consistent with Provincial policy.
 Where permitted uses of a non-agricultural nature are sought through an implementing Zoning By-law and/or Site Plan Approval, the City may require the preparation of an Agricultural Impact Assessment as part of a complete application.